ohmg-dev/about-oim/docs/walkthrough.md

 ### No split needed

-Preparing these pages will be even easier.
-By looking at them closely we can see that, unlike the first document, they are _not_ divided into multiple regions; each sheet just shows one whole map.
+Preparing these final two pages will be even easier.
+By looking at them closely we can see that, unlike the first page, they are _not_ divided into multiple regions; each sheet just shows one whole map.
 So, for each one we click the **no split needed** button, and they will be moved into the **Prepared** section.
 Now everything is ready to be georeferenced.

 ![All documents have been prepared](./_assets/images/tutorial-new-iberia-all-prepared.png)